NHSDigital/nhs-app-api/docs/Functionality-Documentation/silver-integration-jump-off-creation.md

     * **redirectPath** - Note that in the redirectPath field, any querystring parameters should be url encoded.
 Used when a user navigates to the redirector to find the jump off point so we can check if the feature is enabled for the user (in case they have navigated straight to the URL).
     * **provider** - used by the redirector (along with `serviceType`) to check if the service journey rule is enabled.
     * **serviceType** - used by the redirector (along with `providerId`) to check if the service journey rule is enabled.
+    * **proofLevel** - Optional.
+By default a jump off is only accessible to proof level 9 users.
+This parameter identifies that a jump off may also be accessed at proof level 5.

 If adding a new child brand for the same primary provider (e.g Care Information Exchange as a child brand of Patients Know Best), add these as new jump-offs within the same parent thirdPartyProvider, disambiguated with suffixes - e.g. appointmentsCie for the CIE-branded version of PKB appointments.
 * **web / src / locale / en / third-party-providers.js** - again, edit the JSON to add a new jump off point, within a section for a new provider if this is the first jump off for a particular provider.
 Child brands for the same primary provider should be added as new jump-offs within the same provider.